-Arrive Dubai at 07.20 hrs and depart on flight EK388 at 09.10 hrs arriving Yangon at 16.55 hrs.
-Transfer to the dock for embarkation.
+Transfer to the port from the Sule Shangri La Hotel for embarkation by 15.00 hrs at the very latest.
 After settling into our delightful small expedition ship, Silver Discoverer, we meet the expedition team, our fellow passengers and our lecturers as we begin our journey down the Irrawaddy River to the open sea and voyage east across the Gulf of Martaban.

 We call at the small outpost port of Yazar Min on the estuary of the River Thanlwin and from here there are possibilities to visit Mawlamyine, once a trading post for pearl-fishing and teak.
 The town had a substantial Anglo-Burmese population and still retains its colonial core and George Orwell’s family was based here.
 It is known for its Kyaikthanian Pagoda, immortalised by Kipling in his famous poem The Road to Mandalay, and its dark, sprawling atmospheric markets, alive with colour from the local Karen, Mon and Kayah people.
 Alternatively we will have a day of rural charms amongst the peaceful villages of Bilu Kyun Island, a delightful tropical hideaway of palm-studded rice fields, bullock carts and fishermen, famous for its attractive handicrafts varying from wood carving to rubber bands!
 Our programme depends on what local transport will be available closer to the date.